-I encourage you to go price out plans now, because I was shocked to see how the industry has changed.
-I wish I would have looked before I bought our current system, or my parents system even a few years back.
+Go price out plans now, because I was shocked to see how the industry has changed.
+We wish we would have looked before we bought our current system, or my parents system even a few years back.
 I am kicking myself in the butt as I type this.

 To help you avoid the same mistake, let’s take a look at some of these plans and discuss the cost benefit of each!